 For starters, CBGM is a derivative of CBG.
 Cannabigerol, also known as CBG, is a group of cannabinoids found in the cannabis plant.

-Instead, it is reported that CBG blocks the psychoactive effect of THC while still providing the body with medicinal benefits.
-Part of the CBG group is the cannabinoid cannabigerol monomethyl ether (CBGM).
+Unlike THC, CBG (and many of its derivatives) are not intoxicating at all.
+Instead, it is reported that CBG actually blocks the psychoactive effect of THC while still providing the body with potential medicinal benefits.
+Part of the CBG family of phytocannabinoids is the cannabinoid known as cannabigerol monomethyl ether (CBGM).

 CBGM was discovered in 1968 by scientists from Kyushu University in Japan.
 The compound was discovered from a Japanese cannabis strain called Minamioshihara No. 1.